CrystalWare-Studios/Crystal-Chatbox-2026/TERMS.md

 Software is provided "AS IS".
 The project maintainers are not liable for damages, data loss, or personal injury.

-Contact for legal requests or questions: **Discord: BXPQ in https://discord.gg/3Qypg9vnEP**
+Contact for legal requests or questions: **The discord user Ozrv or server tickets in [DC Server Link]**